-We provide comprehensive eyecare for all age groups - from infants to the elderly.
+We provide comprehensive eye care for all age groups.
 With the aid of cutting-edge technology we are able to provide a thorough assessment of your eye health and determine the best form of vision correction to meet your day-to-day needs.

 Why are sight tests so important?